Nexus Academy | Personalized Drug & Alcohol Rehab

 3. How does the center deal with students with a history of drug addiction?

-Nexus Teen Academy residential treatment is best suited for teens with a history of drug addiction because it provides a structured environment where access to drugs is limited.
-The centers usually have programs specifically meant for teens struggling with substance abuse.
-They undergo rigorous therapy sessions, including individual, group, and family therapy.
+Nexus Teen Academy’s residential trauma treatment program can also help teens with a history of drug addiction because it provides a structured environment with evidence-based and holistic treatment offerings.
+Nexus has programs meant for teens struggling with substance abuse in which they undergo rigorous therapy sessions, including individual, group, and family therapy.
 They are also taught coping skills to avoid the urge to use drugs.

 4. What makes a Teen Residential Treatment Center different from a regular Therapy Center?